opalmedapps/opal-app/README.md

 npm install
 ```

-This will install the npm and bower dependencies.
+This will install the npm and bower dependencies (using the packages specified in `bower.json` and `package.json`).

 * Run the app